 You also prevent something like this from happening to your sites: Mexican Protest Site Censored.
 This link shows how Godaddy, working together with ICE, took down a site without prior written notice to the site's owners.
 This is illegal but you would spend hundreds of thousands of dollars trying to prove that in court.
 Godaddy is one of the worst hosting companies to host with and to register your domains with.
 This is not the only instance of Godaddy doing this.
 They have done this recently in late 2020 but I can't find that info, though I remember reading about it.
 There are other issues with Godaddy here.

 One other issue with Godaddy that I will mention.... they price their products according to your geographic location.
 Their prices are the cheapest if you are in the US.
 If you are in another country, like the UK for example, they will charge you more.
 For example, in the US for a .com domain they charge $17.99 (or $11.99 as an intro offer), whereas in the UK they charge £0.99 for the first year and £16.12 for the second year onwards.
 For the second year that's $20.15 approximately @ an exchange rate of $1.25 to the £.
 You can't circumvent them by using a VPN because if you pay by credit card they will know where you are located and will change the pricing accordingly.
 It may work if you use Paypal but I wouldn't bet on it.
-Onlydomains charge $8.99 and that is from the moment you register and for all subsequent years.
+Onlydomains charge $10.99 and that is from the moment you register and for all subsequent years.
 So Godaddy are a ripoff merchant and those like Danneka Patrick who advertised for them should be ashamed of themselves (but as with most people, she was not interested in how the company operated.
 She was just in it for the money unless I am informed otherwise).

 For registration I use Onlydomains to register domains.
 They are based in New Zealand and have a 24hr help desk/live chat/phone availability with numbers being local to you.